Welsh Not

-The Welsh Not was a token used by teachers at some schools in Wales, mainly in the 19th century, to discourage children from speaking Welsh at school, by marking out those who were heard speaking the language.
-It could be followed by an additional punishment; sometimes a physical punishment.
-There is evidence of the Welsh Not's use from the end of 18th to the start of the 20th century, but it was most common in the early- to mid- 19th century.
+The Welsh Not was a token used by teachers at some schools in Wales, mainly in the 19th century, to discourage children from speaking Welsh, by marking out those who were heard speaking the language.
+It could be followed by an additional discipline, sometimes involving corporal punishment.
+There is evidence of the Welsh Not's use from the end of 18th to the start of the 20th century, but it was most common in the early- to mid-19th century.

-The token was seen as a teaching aid to help children learn English.
-Over time, however, excluding Welsh began to be viewed as an ineffective way of teaching English and by the end of the 19th century schools were encouraged to use some Welsh in lessons.
-There was a widespread desire for children to learn English among Welsh people in the 19th century and the Welsh Not was not part of any government policy.
+There was a widespread belief in Wales in the 19th century that it was beneficial for children to learn English.
+The token known as the Welsh Not was not part of any government policy, but was seen by teachers as a way to encourage children to learn English.
+Over time, however, excluding Welsh began to be viewed as an ineffective way of teaching English.
+By the end of the 19th century schools were encouraged to use some Welsh in lessons though many schools in Welsh-speaking areas remained predominantly English-language, but some teachers continued to discourage the use of Welsh.

-Accounts suggest that its form and the nature of its use could vary from place to place, but the most common form was a piece of wood suspended on a string that was put around the child's neck.
-Terms used historically include Welsh not, Welsh note, Welsh lump, Welsh stick, cwstom, Welsh Mark, and Welsh Ticket.
+Accounts suggest that the form and use of the Welsh Not varied from place to place, but it was most commonly a piece of wood.
+It was sometimes hung on a string around the child's neck.
+Numerous names were used in contemporary sources; the Welsh Not became the most common name in the 20th century.
 The token remains prominent in Welsh collective memory.